Folderr/Folderr/Paths.md

 ### GET /api/uploads

-Fetch all images shown in Evolve-X as an array.
+Fetch all images shown in Folderr-X as an array.

 Authentication: 1